Sharanya450/Excel-Report-Insights_AtliQ-Hardwares/README.md

 **Division Sales Report**: Create a report showing total revenue in 2020 and 2021 and how much sales grew.

 **Top and Bottom 5 Sold Products**: Identify the top 5 and bottom 5 products sold by quantity.

 **New Products in 2021**: List new products Atliq started selling in 2021.

 **Top 5 Sales Countries in 2021**: Identify the five countries with the highest sales in 2021.

+# Sales Analysis Reports
+**Top 10 Products with Sales Increase**